Causal Inference in Recommender Systems: A Survey and Future Directions: Conclusion

 \section{Conclusion}

-In very recent years, causal inference has become a very important topic in the research field of recommender systems, which can be said without exaggeration, and has reshaped our recognition of recommendation models.
-This paper takes the first step to provide a survey of existing work by carefully and systematically discussing why causal inference can and how it addresses the weaknesses of non-causality recommendation models.
-We hope this survey can well motivate researchers in this area and, more importantly, researchers we plan to start research in this new area.
+In recent years, causal inference has emerged as a critically significant and transformative topic within the realm of recommender systems research.
+Its significance cannot be overstated, as it has fundamentally altered our understanding of recommendation models.
+This paper represents an initial stride towards presenting a comprehensive survey of existing literature in this domain.
+It meticulously and systematically delves into the rationale behind the applicability of causal inference and how it effectively mitigates the shortcomings inherent in non-causal recommendation models.
+Our primary aim is to serve as a source of motivation for researchers already active in this field and, equally importantly, to inspire those who are contemplating the initiation of research endeavors in this exciting and burgeoning area.